amandac3600/Welp/README.md

   - Hours
   - Website, with a clickable link
   - Address, with a clickable Google Maps link
+  - Image showing their location on Google Maps
   - Phone number
   - Reviews